How To Install Jenkins on Amazon Linux 2023

 sudo systemctl reboot

-Step 2: Install Java on Amazon Linux 2
+Step 2: Install Java on Amazon Linux 2023

 Jenkins main requirement is Java runtime environment.
 Java packages are available to Amazon Linux through correto.
-We will install OpenJDK 17 in the server.
+Check the available Java versions:

-sudo yum install java-17-amazon-corretto
+sudo yum install -y java-21-amazon-corretto

 Hit the y key in your keyboard when asked before installation commences.